-Cover Page 2 Grantee and Contact Information 2 Overview 4 A. Describing the State's Current Status and Needs 6 B. Safely Reopening Schools and Sustaining their Safe Operations 21 C. Planning for the Use and Coordination of ARP ESSER Funds 28 D. Maximizing State-Level Funds to Support Students 37 E. Supporting LEAs in Planning for and Meeting Students' Needs 45 F. Supporting the Educator Workforce 52 G. Monitoring and Measuring Progress 59
+Cover Page Grantee and Contact Information 2 Overview 4 A. Describing the State's Current Status and Needs 6 B. Safely Reopening Schools and Sustaining their Safe Operations 21 C. Planning for the Use and Coordination of ARP ESSER Funds 29 D. Maximizing State-Level Funds to Support StudentsError!
+Book mark not defined.
+E. Supporting LEAs in Planning for and Meeting Students' Needs 61 F. Supporting the Educator Workforce 68 G. Monitoring and Measuring Progress